pipeli18ne/RFC/README.md

  - Write something about the project, share it on social media etc.
  - Just talking with friends and co-workers about this project helps to get a variety of feedback.
  - Do you want to help shaping this project by coding?
 Just [let me know](https://github.com/pipeli18ne/RFC/discussions).
 I'm looking for help.
  - Do you want to sponsor this project.
-Head over to [open collective](https://opencollective.com/pipeli18ne) or use [GitHub Sponsors](https://github.com/sponsors/ivanhofer).
+You can use [GitHub Sponsors](https://github.com/sponsors/ivanhofer).
  - Something not listed here?
 [Open a new discussion](https://github.com/pipeli18ne/RFC/discussions).